IRS-Cybersec/ctf_platform/api/README.md

 * Only shows challenges with `visibility: true`
 * Missing information: number of attempts used up
-* Hints: if the hint has been bought, the object will print the hint directly.
+* Hints: if the hint has been bought, the object will provide the hint directly.
 If not, the `cost` key will be an integer of the number of points needed

 #### Errors